m4rcu5nl/ansible-role-zerotier/README.md

 [![Build Status](https://travis-ci.org/m4rcu5nl/ansible-role-zerotier.svg?branch=master)](https://travis-ci.org/m4rcu5nl/ansible-role-zerotier) [![GitHub issues](https://img.shields.io/github/issues/m4rcu5nl/ansible-role-zerotier.svg)](https://github.com/m4rcu5nl/ansible-role-zerotier/issues)

-Zerotier
+ZeroTier
 =========

-This Ansible role installs the zerotier-one package, adds and authorizes new members to (existing) Zerotier network and tells the new members to join the network.
+This Ansible role installs the `zerotier-one` package, adds and authorizes new members to (existing) ZeroTier networks, and tells the new member to join the network.

 Requirements
 ------------

-This roles requires an access token for the Zerotier API.
-This enables the role to add new members to a private network and authorizes them.
-Also, the role needs the network ID of the Zerotier network the new members should join.
+This role has an optional access token variable to authorize the member using the ZeroTier API.
+The role also takes the ID of the ZeroTier network to automatically join the new member.

 Role Variables
 --------------

 ### zerotier_api_url
 The url where the Zerotier API lives.
-Must use https protocol.
+Must use HTTPS protocol.
 Default: https://my.zerotier.com

 ### zerotier_accesstoken
-The access token needed to authorize with the Zerotier API.
-You can generate one in your account settings on my.zerotier.com.
+The access token needed to authorize with the ZeroTier API.
+You can generate one in your account settings at https://my.zerotier.com/.
+If this is left out then the newly joined member will not be automatically authorized.

-### zerotier_network_id (required)
+### zerotier_network_id
 The 16 character network ID of the network the new members should join.
+The node will not join any network if omitted.

+### zerotier_register_short_hostname
+Used to register the short hostname (without the FQDN) on the network instead of the long one.
+Default: `false`

+### zerotier_member_ip_assignments
+A list of IP addresses to assign this member.
+The member will be automatically assigned an address on the network if left out.

 Example Playbook
 ----------------